 Herpes Zoster – commonly known as shingles – may affect as much as 20% of the population at some point in their lives.
 Less commonly known is the fact that there is a correlation between an outbreak of shingles and subsequent uveitis.
 Autoimmune uveitis may well be left without an established etiology because clinicians do not know how to diagnose the possible causes (in part because they do not always read the latest literature – preferring to rely on “backbone knowledge”).
 The publication suggests that patients should be screened for a full year after an outbreak of shingles.
 [DOI Link]

-Long-Term Therapeutic Effects Of Mesenchymal Stem Cells Compared To Dexamethasone On Recurrent Experimental Autoimmune Uveitis Of Rats
+Long-Term Therapeutic Effects of Mesenchymal Stem Cells Compared to Dexamethasone on Recurrent Experimental Autoimmune Uveitis in Rats

 An important publication demonstrating how MSCs beside their regenerative potential also exhibit immunomodulatory properties.
 In the experiment, MSCs were compared to traditional dexamethasone treatment and was found to be superior and with fewer side-effects.
 Other studies have since been conducted including also the effect of MSCs in the chronic-stage treatment of autoimmune uveitis.
 [DOI Link]